 It's not the only Google-related slideshow out there, though; in fact, we've found dozens of them.
 Here's a selection of ten we've found to be either very useful or interesting.
+Google for Life Science Researchers A couple of useful tips for Life Science researches which are, in fact, applicable to everyone.
 How to use the new Google web search RSS feeds.
 Google's been the lone hold out among major search engines on RSS but the company quietly enabled feeds for web search results this week.

 The lockouts have started some rumbling in the blogosphere that maybe, just maybe, we’re all a little too reliant on Gmail and the rest of Google’s very handy, but potentially unreliable, services.
 It’s about time we started waking up.
-Take a cue from Free Software advocate Richard Stallman who suggests handing all your data over to the cloud is "worse than stupidity. " The Google Alphabet, 2008 edition.
+Take a cue from Free Software advocate Richard Stallman who suggests handing all your data over to the cloud is "worse than stupidity. " However, while Stallman thinks the cloud itself is a bad idea, in reality putting all your eggs in one basket — whether that basket is your hard drive or your Gmail account — is plain stupid.
+The Google Alphabet, 2008 edition.
 Google has added Google Suggest to their homepage.

 In June, 2006, Sergey Brin, one of the co-founders of Google, went to Washington, hoping to create some good will.
 At the time, even though Google was a multibillion-dollar company, it had no PAC and a tiny Washington office.
+In October, 2006, Google outbid Microsoft and the News Corporation to acquire YouTube.
 Trends.
 Advanced Dork: Google Advanced Operators (Cheat Sheet)

 The following table lists the search operators that work with each Google search service.

 Every time you open such bookmark it executes its function, usually using information from the currently opened website.
 Bookmarklets can make daily browsing a lot easier by automating simple tasks.
+You can find many interesting bookmarklets on Squarefree.com.
 How to get more out of Google Reader.
 If you’ve already gotten started with Google Reader, you’re probably ready for some advanced tips and tricks to make better use of this rather full-featured RSS client.
-Here’s what you need to do to become a real Google Reader power user.
-Get Organized.